HEIDI LEE DOUGLAS

 “ ‘Show us the money’ is the central point of the song”, said songwriter Su Morley.
 “I’ve watched our town decay year after year while we’re in a supposed ‘coal boom’.
 And I was thinking enviously about all the beautiful cities and towns built in the gold rush - still standing.
 Where are the spoils of the ‘coal rush’ to be seen here in Newcastle?”.

-Our gothic horror short Little Lamb has been released online for Halloween on Omeleto, the home of award winning shorts.
+Heidi Lee Douglas' gothic horror short Little Lamb has been released online for Halloween on Omeleto, the home of award winning shorts.

 Little Lamb had its US premiere at Fantastic Fest, and became a favourite of the Northern American genre film circuit, and picked up many awards and nominations.
 Little Lamb was then selected for the women in genre feature anthology 7 From Etheria, from the team behind the Etheria Film Night whose annual LA film festival showcases the best in female directed genre shorts.